systems-nuts/criu-het/INSTALL.md

 and everything should be removed.
 Note though that if some variable (**DESTDIR**, **BINDIR** and such) has been used during installation procedure, the same *must* be passed with uninstall action.

+## Common requirements

+Make sure that all packages are installed be compiling: gcc libprotobuf-dev libprotobuf-c0-dev protobuf-c-compiler protobuf-compiler python-protobuf libnl-3-dev libnet-dev pkg-config libcap-dev python-ipaddress libbsd-dev libaio-dev asciidoc

+If a package was installed after a failed compilation, use "make mrproper-top" to clean the repos.

+Additional packages maybe needed, please refer to: https://criu.org/Installation

+## Install CRIU-HET

+criu-het is installed at same time as criu.
+However, for criu-het to work correctly, additional packages needs to be installed: python-six and pwntools.
+Both of which are python scripts.

+Note: criu is simply a bash script that export a env variable before calling criu and then call crit (python script) with the recode command.